ggodreau/rn_test/README.md

 Just following [the docs](https://facebook.github.io/react-native/docs/running-on-device) here on how to get this boat anchor named react onto a native device.

 ---
+### Lessons Learned:

+- The chgrp used for libvirtd is baloney.
+Permissions on /dev/kvm reset every time you reboot, so you need to add the user to /dev/kvm with `sudo usermod -a -G kvm <username`.
+Kind bogus
+- The android emulator isn't available in `adb devices` by default.
+You need to manually create the emulator by opening android studio, opening up your project (which is in the `/android` directory of your react-native app), and then click on `Run -> run` from within android studio.
+There will be prompts to create a virtual emulator (you'll run into kvm issues here if your permissions aren't correct), and you can download the latest API version of android (Pie at the time of writing, a cool ~800MB download, heh).

 ### Short term goalz:

 - Get this thing running in a hello world capacity on an android device